-She is a sustainable consumption scholar and a social practice theorist.
-Her research spans the sociology and geographies of consumption through topics such as food, plastics and packaging, energy, and waste.
-Bhavna’s work has explored and advanced the practice perspective in sustainable consumption by focusing on justice and equity aspects of sustainability transitions.
-A strong focus of her work has been on qualitative research methods, where digital ethnography has been an important aspect of her empirical work.
+I am a sustainable consumption scholar and a social practice theorist.
+My research spans the sociology and geographies of consumption through topics such as food, plastics and packaging, energy, and waste.
+My work has explored and advanced the practice perspective in sustainable consumption by focusing on justice, equity and health aspects of sustainability transitions.
+A strong focus of my work has been on qualitative research methods, where digital ethnography has been an important aspect of my empirical work.

-Bhavna is the recipient of the 2024 RMIT Vice Chancellor's award for Research Engagement and Impact (ECR) and the 2024 DSC award for Research Excellence (ECR).
-She has also received the 2025 Europe Visiting fellowship under which she spent a 10-week secondment at RMIT Europe to advance international collaboration for RMIT.
+I am a recipient of the 2024 RMIT Vice-Chancellor's Award for Research Engagement and Impact (ECR) and the 2024 DSC Award for Research Excellence (ECR).
+I have also received the 2025 Europe Visiting Fellowship, under which I spent a 10-week secondment at RMIT Europe to advance international collaboration for RMIT.

-She also co-leads RMIT's interdisciplinary 'Food Cultures and Practices' Enabling Impact Network.
+I also co-lead RMIT's interdisciplinary 'Food Cultures and Practices' Enabling Impact Network.

-Bhavna is a CI on the $12 million ARC Industrial Transformation and Research Hub - Transformation of Reclaimed Waste Resources to Engineered Materials and Solutions for a Circular Economy (TREMS) (2021-2026).
-As part of the hub, she researches the social and policy dimensions of waste production and consumption.
+I am a CI on the $12 million ARC Industrial Transformation and Research Hub - Transformation of Reclaimed Waste Resources to Engineered Materials and Solutions for a Circular Economy (TREMS) (2021-2026).
+As part of the hub, I research the social and policy dimensions of waste production and consumption.

 CI: ARC Linkage project: TRASH: transforming refuse in apartments for sustainable housing